ZC502/yolo-edge-runtime-profiler/README.md

 ![Dense Crowd Stutter Demo](assets/dense_crowd_stutter_demo.jpg)

-The image above is from a dense pedestrian scene.
-This is the kind of input where average FPS can look fine, while individual frames still trigger postprocess pressure, micro-stutters, or control-loop risk.
+The image above is from a pedestrian scene.
+This is the kind of input where average FPS can look fine, while individual frames still trigger postprocess pressure, micro-stutters, or control-loop risk(YOLOv8s).

+**Why is this frame RED?** To the naked eye, it's just a standard detection.
+But YERP's JSON trace reveals: this frame generated 18 bounding boxes with high class entropy, pushing the Postprocess/NMS runtime to 28% of total latency .
+The system flagged it as `POSTPROCESS_DOMINANT`, isolating the exact moment pipeline pressure spiked.

 Below is a YERP-style field diagnostic report generated from a 300-frame YOLOv8s dense crowd run.